LumingSun/ML4DB-paper-list/README.md

 * The ML-Index: A Multidimensional, Learned Index for Point, Range, and Nearest-Neighbor Queries (EDBT 2020)
 * The PGM-index: a fully-dynamic compressed learned index with provable worst-case bounds (VLDB 2020)
 * A Tutorial on Learned Multi-dimensional Indexes (SIGSPATIAL 2020)
-* Benchmarking Learned Indexes (VLDB 2020)
 * Why Are Learned Indexes So Effective?
 (ICML 2020)
-* Tsunami: A Learned Multi-dimensional Index for Correlated Data and Skewed Workloads (VLDB 2020)
+* Tsunami: A Learned Multi-dimensional Index for Correlated Data and Skewed Workloads (VLDB 2021)
 * A Lazy Approach for Efficient Index Learning (2021)
-* Updatable Learned Index with Precise Positions (ArXiv 2021)
 * The RLR-Tree: A Reinforcement Learning Based R-Tree for Spatial Data (arXiv 2021)
 * Spatial Interpolation-based Learned Index for Range and kNN Queries (arXiv 2021)
 * APEX: A High-Performance Learned Index on Persistent Memory (arXiv 2021)
 * RUSLI: Real-time Updatable Spline Learned Index (aiDM 2021)
 * PLEX: Towards Practical Learned Indexing (arXiv 2021)
 * SPRIG: A Learned Spatial Index for Range and kNN Queries (SSTD 2021)
+* Benchmarking Learned Indexes (VLDB 2021)
+* Updatable Learned Index with Precise Positions (VLDB 2021)
 ##### Index Recommendation
 * Index Selection in a Self- Adaptive Data Base Management System （SIGMOD 1976）
 * AutoAdmin 'What-if' Index Analysis Utility (SIGMOD 1998)